Maple Soy Salmon with Peach Salsa

 Make Ahead

-- To make the maple soy salmon ahead. cool it, then refrigerate up to 2 days.
-Bring to room temperature or serve cold.
-Make the peach salsa the day of serving.
+To make the maple ginger salmon ahead, cool it, then refrigerate it for up to 2 days.
+Bring the salmon to room temperature or serve it cold.
+It’s best to make the peach salsa the day of serving.

 - stuffed salmon with lemon ricotta